bcgov/entity/docs/ocm/OCM_StandupNotes.md

 **Action Items: -**

-- Trish will ask Kaine: how to update shadow ticket (which on RAID board) – Create shadow ticket
+- AP: add Fib est. and link in ticket for more information/later reference
 - Trish to create a small task to clean up the biz registry page, remove redundant files and etc??
 - Topic for discussion: more resource to support PPR OCM, (For training material and etc)
-- AP: add Fib est. and link in ticket for more information/later reference

 **Notes:-**